realboy918/CodeIgniter-proinvest/README.md

 11. Email templates
 12. Configure and manage your payment API's from the settings page.
 13. Support modern browser and cross browser compatibility.
-14. Regular updates
-15. Free premium and quick support 24/7

-## Installation

-**C-Panel**
-- Login to your cPanel account or access your account via FTP
-- Go to the public_html folder and upload the zipped folder (if using FTP, unzip the folder in your computer and move all files in the unzipped folder to public_html)
-- Ensure that folder structure in public_html is (application folder, system folder, assets folder, index.php, .HTACCESS etc.)
-- Import your proinvest.sql in the unzipped folder to the live database using phpmyadmin tool from the cpanel.
-- Once you do this, you will need to change the database configuration details, base URL & any other dependencies in application>config>database.php to look like this:

 'hostname' => 'localhost',
 'username' => '<Your phpmyadmin username>',
 'password' => '<your phpmyadmin password?'

-- Afterwards go to your main url and the site should be up and runnning.

 **System Administrator Account :**